moyano83/Designing-Data-Intensive-Applications/README.md

 all atomic operations to be executed on a single thread.

 ##### Explicit locking
-If the database’s built-in atomic operations don’t provide the necessary functionality, is for the application to explicitly lock objects that are going to be updated.
+If the database's built-in atomic operations don't provide the necessary functionality, is for the application to explicitly lock objects that are going to be updated.
 This is done by:

 ```sql